 Instructions

-- It’s up to you whether you’d like to shred, grate, or slice your kohlrabi.
+- Shred, grate, or slice your kohlrabi.
 My preferred method is to use a mandoline to make thin slices, then slice those slices into matchsticks using a sharp knife.
-When cutting the kohlrabi this way, I find that the salad stays crunchy until the next day when I pack it for lunch.
+See recipe notes for more info.

 Thank you for these two unique recipe.
 All of them looks very nice.
 Can I ask, what is the garnish on the top of the fries?